Vignesh2208/Melody/docs/nbuild/html/_sources/quick_start.rst.txt

   With Kronos and 500ms network link delay

-By introducing the network link delay of 500ms, it takes on average 2 seconds for each PMU to send data to the SCADA controller (i.e. 4 hops) and another 1.5 seconds for the SCADA controller to send to the PLCs (3 hops).
-The net result is a delay of at least 3.5 seconds for every change in the power system to be reflected back, which results in the observed oscillation.
-This experiment showcases the ability of Melody as a cosimulation tool, i.e. changes in the cyber network setting has the potential of affecting the performance of a cyber-physical system.
+By introducing a delay of 500ms to every network link, it takes on average 2 seconds for each PMU originated packet to reach the SCADA controller (i.e. 4 hops) and another 1.5 seconds for a SCADA controller packet to arrive at the PLCs (3 hops).
+The net result is a delay of at least 3.5 seconds between the onset of the disturbance and the first time SCADA controller's response reaches the power system.
+Such a delay results in the observed oscillation, which can bring the system to instability.
+This experiment showcases the potential of Melody as a co-simulation tool, i.e. changes in the cyber network setting has the potential of affecting the future states of a cyber-physical system.